Lindsey Vonn is 'confident' she can race at Olympics despite ruptured ACL in left knee

 Vonn crashed in a World Cup downhill in Crans-Montana, Switzerland on Friday and ended up in the safety nets.
 After skiing to the bottom of the course she was taken to hospital.

-The 41-year-old American was expected to be one of the biggest stars of the Winter Games, which start Friday with the opening ceremony.
+Vonn is expected to be one of the biggest stars of the Winter Games, which start Friday with the opening ceremony.
 Her first race comes two days later in the women’s downhill.
-Vonn also plans on competing in super-G and the new team combined event.
+She also plans on competing in super-G and the new team combined event.

 The opening women’s downhill training session is scheduled for Thursday.